wolfgangunger/aws-ipv6/README.md

 aws ecs put-account-setting --name dualStackIPv6 --value enabled (--region eu-west-1)

 https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-networking.html

-issue pulling the image
+issue pulling the image  :
 still not connecting with in private subnet with IPv6 address.
-Only possible with public IPv4 address
+Only possible with public IPv4 address , ECR enpoint not IPv6 ready
+so VPC endpoints required, see stack aws_541_endpoints
+2 interface Endpoints for
+com.amazonaws.region.ecr.dkr
+and
+com.amazonaws.region.ecr.api
+both linked to your IPv6 VPC and private Subnets.
+You need to create also a Gateway Endpoint to
+com.amazonaws.region.s3

+for interface endpoints, the private subnets must be asociated
+for the gateway endpoint, the private route tables must be asociated
+your service security group must be asociated to the VPC endpoints !

+Cloudwatch Logs not working, disable Log Collection

 ### status vpc ipv6 only
 connect to ec2 instances with Sessions Manager not working